We speak up for ending refugee poverty

 Refugees and people seeking asylum are living in poverty across the UK.
 Many come from countries affected by conflict or persecution, including Sudan, Syria or Eritrea.
 They include men, women and children aged from just a few months old to 92.

-In the year ending June 2023, we helped over 10,000 people who were unable to meet their basic needs.
+In 2023, we helped over 13,000 people who were unable to meet their basic needs.
 This included giving out food parcels and baby supplies, such as nappies and baby food.

 The British Red Cross and Refugee Survival Trust report How will we survive?
 Steps to preventing destitution in the asylum system found that experiences of destitution are widespread among people seeking asylum.